 Not all partners are created equal.
-Field Service Management, Higher Education, Nonprofit – regardless of your industry, finding the right implementation partner can mean the difference between project success and derailment.
+Field Service Management, Higher Education, or Nonprofit – regardless of your industry, finding the right implementation partner can mean the difference between project success and derailment.

-While our focus is on experience based end-to-end solutions and Salesforce, we also know a lot about the importance of choosing the right implementation partner.
+While our focus is on experience-based end-to-end solutions and Salesforce, we also know a lot about the importance of choosing the right implementation partner.
 Here are some questions to help ensure you find the right field service technology or CRM implementation partner for your project and your business.